autolist/contentful/README.md

 }

 // You must register all classes with the parent class if you
-// want to override behavior fopr specific content types,
+// want to override behavior for specific content types,
 // so that we can look them up later for association parsing.
 // Otherwise, the default Item class will be used.
 Item.classes['article'] = Article